 Sisters and brothers in Francis and Clare, our sister, Susan Suprock, OFS is requesting prayers.
 Susan is scheduled for cancer surgery tomorrow (Thursday).
-Please keep Susan in your prayers for a successful surgery for our sister Susan.
+Please keep Susan, the doctors and staff in your prayers for a successful surgery for our sister Susan.

 Sisters and brothers in Francis and Clare, our sister, Theresa Heath, OFS, had two falls recently.
 In the first she suffered a torn rotatory cuff, same arm that had rotatory cuff surgery twelve years ago.
 The day after commencing PT to heal the tear (3/11), she fell fracturing her wrist.
 Both accidents happened at home, right arm.
 She will have surgery soon to repair the fracture.
 Please keep our sister in your daily prayers.

 Sisters and brothers in Francis and Clare, Ralph Colavita (Franciscan Associate) is asking prayers for his son, Benjamin who is struggling with drug and alcohol addiction.
 Praying that he seeks professional help to break the grip of addiction.

 Dear Sisters and Brothers, Karan Bevers, inquirer, has been experiencing severe health issues these past several months.
 Please keep her in your daily prayers that Karan will return to good health soon.

 Perpetual Novena to Holy Spirit with the intercession St. Francis for the Conversion of ISIS

 Holy Spirit, as you inspired St. Francis to become the instrument of Your Peace by seeking out the Sultan, so now together with St. Francis we ask You to convert the hearts of all who are involved in or support ISIS.
 That they become people of True Prayer, that though their True Prayer they become people of True Love that will lead them to True Peace.
 The Peace that is beyond all understanding, the Peace that Society cannot give.